Attend to diet, lifestyle & emotional state:

 Abbreviations: PUFAs (Polyunsaturated Fatty Acids), incl. the EFAs (Essential Fatty Acids):

-What are EFAs ?
+What are essential fatty acids (EFAs) ?

 EFA presence in our cell membranes is critical in every system in the body.